 To begin, you must meet the following basic requirements:

 - Be at least 18 years of age, and

 - Provide proof of United States citizenship or verification of qualified alien status.

 Following the fulfillment of these prerequisites, the journey to your license involves a systematic process.
 Here’s a more detailed look at each step:

-- Complete a 90-hour real estate pre-license course.
+- Complete a 90-hour Basic Pre-License Course.

 Schedule an appointment with IdentoGO to process your fingerprints electronically.
 IdentoGO will collect the $60 fee associated with the background check.

 Schedule your exam with PSI.
 The exam fee is $60, and a score of 70% or better is needed to pass the exam.